Christmas Tree Farms In The Summer Time

 Summer is also when trees are sheered and shaped to ensure they have great appearance for your home.
 A large team of sheering experts walks the field and visit every tree, removing branches and shoots that extend beyond a desirable length.
 All pine cones are removed from the trees as pine cones require some of the tree’s resources that are better used for growing a healthier tree.
 Some pine cones are saved to be used on Christmas wreaths.
 It proves to be a very time consuming activity when there are tens of thousands of trees to visit.
 This is also an opportunity to grade the Christmas trees so that the farmers can ensure that the trees that meet the criteria to classified as a “Number One” quality Christmas tree.

-Not there is any free time during the summer months, but it is also important to administer weed control in the fields.
+Not there is any free time during the summer months, but it is also important to administer in the fields.
 Weeds pull nutrients from the ground that should be going to the trees.
-Additionally, a weed free field discourages small animals from nesting and damaging the trees.
+Additionally, a weed free field discourages small animals from nesting and damaging the trees. weed control

 Even though the holiday season seems to take a break during the summer months, it is prime time for tree growers.